kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 DragonDictate, for instance, if you say one word only, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
 It took me a long time to understand what's happening here.
 It's really annoying if your machine all of a sudden does something which you didn't expect and cannot understand.

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
-Still, I don't program with DragonDictate, instead I rather use AHK.
+Still, I don't program with DragonDictate (except for comments, which isn't really programming), instead I rather use AHK- or PSPad-defined shortcuts.
 But as soon as I have to write more than a few characters, I'll switch to DragonDictate or Windows Speech Recognition.
 That's one of the reasons why I would never be happy to use Linux as a desktop system.

 Digression: Dictation workflow <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------